 I would love to share my passion for languages with you during an entertaining moment :)

-University Of Toulouse, France - PhD, French Literature
+Graduate Degree: University Of Toulouse, France - PHD, French Literature

 What is your teaching philosophy?